Craig Gerber (baseball): Minor leagues

-Gerber's first stretch in the professional baseball minor leagues included stops in Idaho Falls (Idaho), Redwood City (California), Nashua (New Hampshire), and Edmonton, Alberta (Canada).
-Gerber's flexibility and dependability in the infield continued to serve notice for major league attention and consideration as he played regularly at second base, third base and shortstop, and even spent time at catcher in Nashua.
+Gerber's first stretch in the professional baseball minor leagues included stops in Idaho Falls (Idaho), Redwood City (California), Nashua (New Hampshire), and Edmonton (Alberta, Canada).
+Gerber's flexibility and dependability in the infield (leading three different minor leagues in fielding at three different infield positions) continued to serve notice for major league attention and consideration as he played regularly at second base, third base and shortstop, and even spent time at catcher and left field.
 In Redwood City (1981), Gerber set the league record (23) for double plays by a third baseman in a season, a record that stands as of May, 2021.